-Allowance for Doubtful Receivables - Allowances for doubtful accounts are reported based on management's best estimate as of fiscal year-end considering type, age, collection history, and other factors considered appropriate.
-Accounts receivable, and loans and notes receivable, are reported net of allowances of \$1,362,969 and \$2,163,389, respectively, at June 30, 2013.
+Allowance for Doubtful Receivables -Allowances for doubtful accounts, and loans and notes receivable, are reported based on management's best estimate as of fiscal year-end considering type, age, collection history, and other factors considered appropriate.
+Accounts receivable, and loans and notes receivable, are reported net of allowances of \$2,385,457 and \$2,230,736, respectively, at June 30, 2014.
 No allowance has been accrued for grants and contracts receivable.
 University management considers these to be fully collectible.